 As described in "Compensation Discussion and Analysis." our restricted stock awards to employees, including NEOs, provide that (i) upon certain transactions involving a change in control or upon a participant's death or disability (as defined in the award agreement), the unvested shares of restricted stock will fully vest, and (ii) upon an involuntary termination without cause or voluntary termination with good reason (each as defined in the award agreement), a portion of the unvested shares of restricted stock will vest.
-The number of shares and value of unvested restricted stock for each NEO as of December 31, 2023 that would have vested under the acceleration scenarios described above is shown under the heading "- Outstanding Equity Awards at Fiscal Year-End."
+The number of shares and value of unvested restricted stock for each NEO as of December 31, 2024 that would have vested under the acceleration scenarios described above is shown under the heading "-Outstanding Equity Awards at Fiscal Year-End."

-In addition, NEOs who participate in the Deferred Compensation Plan could receive a distribution of their balances in that plan in connection with their death, disability or termination of employment, depending on their distribution elections under the plan.
-The aggregate balance in the Deferred Compensation Plan of each NEO as of December 31, 2023 is shown under the heading "- Nonqualified Deferred Compensation."
+In addition, NEOs who participate in the Deferred Compensation Plan could receive a distribution of their balances in that plan in connection with certain transactions involving a change in control or their death, disability or termination of employment, depending on their distribution elections under the plan.
+The aggregate balance in the Deferred Compensation Plan of each NEO as of December 31, 2024 is shown under the heading "- Nonqualified Deferred Compensation."

-Other than the accelerated vesting of restricted stock and amounts due under the Deferred Compensation Plan, we are not currently obligated to make any payments to our NEOs in the event of a change in control or any of the aforementioned causes of termination of employment.
+Other than the accelerated vesting of restricted stock and compensation previously earned and deferred by NEOs under the Deferred Compensation Plan, we are not currently obligated to make any payments to our NEOs in the event of a change in control or any of the aforementioned causes of termination of employment.